Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

 404 Rio Grande is the building nobody talks about.
 No one tours it first, no one posts about it, and that can actually work in your favor.
 Less competition for units means more room to negotiate on rent and concessions.
 If you’re priced out of the towers but want to stay east of Lamar, this and Elle West Ave are your two options.
-Don’t expect anything on the tour that’ll knock you out.
-It’s an unremarkable mid-rise that does the basics well.
-Sometimes that’s enough.
+Don’t expect anything on the tour that’ll make you gasp.
+It does the basics, does them fine, and doesn’t charge you extra for flash it doesn’t have.

 West End — The Value Side of Downtown